 Don’t spend your hard earned money on gear you’ll never use

-For some, this may sound like common sense, but you’ll be surprised how many people throw money on things they think it will save their life under various circumstances.
+For some, this may sound like common sense.
+However, you’ll be surprised how many people throw money on things they think it will save their life under various circumstances.
 You should take a good look at the area you live in and the area you plan on bugging out to and plan accordingly.
 Don’t spend money on items that you will never use and be smart about your purchases.
-A close friend of mine recently got a defibrillator and when I asked him about it, he told me that it’s better to have it in case he will need one.
-I don’t see how that will play out since he is a single parent and his 12 year old boy doesn’t have a clue about how the device works.
+A close friend of mine recently got a defibrillator.
+When I asked him about it, he told me that it’s better to have it in case he will need one.
+I don’t see how that will play out since he is a single parent.
+Even more, his 12 year old boy doesn’t have a clue about how the device works.
 Bottom line is, if you live in the desert don’t buy snowshoes.

 Recommended article: Know your region before disaster strikes